AxisCommunications/acap-documentation/docs/get-help-and-give-feedback.md

 nav_order: 13
 ---

-# Get help and give feedback
+# Get help & give feedback

 The best way to interact with our team is through GitHub.
 You can get help and provide feedback by creating an issue or a discussion in the following repositories: